Assessment of

 - What do I already know about linguistically and culturally

-languages and cultural needs?
+language(s) and cultural needs?

-effectiveness as a teacher/assessor of these students?
+effectiveness as a nondiscriminatory teacher/assessor of these student's performance and ways of knowing?

 To begin to explore the answer to some of these questions,